Private workshop INVITATION ONLY

 Payment in full is due at time of registration.
 See FAQs for refund policy.

-This is a fast-paced intermediate-level workshop.
-Prerequisites: Binding Fundamentals or equivalent.
-Students should be making sewn books independently, outside a workshop setting.
+Note: This is a fast-paced, advanced-level workshop for students experienced with traditional binding.
+Prerequisites: Leather Binding I: Fundamentals, II: Raised Bands, and III: Fine Binding or equivalent.
+Students should be making full leather fine lbindings independently, outside a workshop setting.

 This is an in-person workshop.
 Details on travel, lodging, and working in the studio in FAQs